pdm-project/pdm/docs/docs/project.md

 $ pdm export -o requirements.txt
 ```

-## Hide the crendentials from pyproject.toml
+## Hide the credentials from pyproject.toml

 There are many times when we need to use sensitive information, such as login credentials for the PyPI server
 and username passwords for VCS repositories.
 We do not want to expose this information in `pyproject.toml` and upload it to git.